Golf Tutorials

 1. Lower Body Starts: The very first move from the top is a slight shift of your weight and pressure onto your lead foot, coupled with an unwinding of your hips toward the target.

-Drills to Bake a in the Feeling
+Drills to Bake in the Feeling

 The Towel Drill